No Content Found

 Lord Hodgson of Astley Abbotts

-Conservative Lord (Robin) Hodgson of Astley Abbotts is the NCVO president since 2007 and chair of the Armed Forces Charities Advisory Committee since 2008.
+Conservative Lord (Robin) Hodgson of Astley Abbotts was the NCVO president from 2007 to 2012 and has been chair of the Armed Forces Charities Advisory Committee since 2008.

-Lord Hodgson was a member of the Council for Securities Industry from 1980-85, a founder director the Securities and Investment Board from 1985-89, sat on the West Midlands Industrial Development Board 1989-97 and was a director of the Securities and Futures Authority 1993-2001.
+Lord Hodgson was a member of the Council for the Securities Industry from 1980 to 1985, a founder director of the Securities and Investment Board from 1985 to 1989, sat on the West Midlands Industrial Development Board 1989 to 1997 and was a director of the Securities and Futures Authority 1993-2001.
 He has extensive commercial experience and remains a director of a number of companies.

 Is this profile up-to-date?
 If not, please let us know at email@example.com